stevennevins/ccip-server-template/README.md

 # CCIP Server Template

+## Purpose

+This repository serves as a template for setting up a Cross-Chain Interoperability Protocol (CCIP) server.

 ## Overview

 The Cross-Chain Interoperability Protocol (CCIP) is a standardized method for smart contracts to access off-chain data and services.
 This repository demonstrates a practical implementation of CCIP, showcasing how smart contracts can interact with off-chain data sources while maintaining the security and transparency of the blockchain.